celestiaorg/celestia-app/x/blob/spec/docs.md

     return err
 }

-// generate the signatures for each `MsgPayForData` using the `KeyringSigner`,
+// generate the signatures for each `MsgPayForBlob` using the `KeyringSigner`,
-// then set the gas limit for the tx gasLimOption := types.SetGasLimit(200000) err = pfdMsg.SignShareCommitments(keyringSigner, gasLimOption)
+// then set the gas limit for the tx gasLimOption := types.SetGasLimit(200000) err = pfbMsg.SignShareCommitments(keyringSigner, gasLimOption)
 if err != nil {
     return err
 }

-// Build and sign the final `WirePayForData` tx that now contains the signatures
+// Build and sign the final `WirePayForBlob` tx that now contains the signatures
-// for potential `MsgPayForData`s
+// for potential `MsgPayForBlob`s
 signedTx, err := keyringSigner.BuildSignedTx(
     gasLimOption(signer.NewTxBuilder()),
-    wpfdMsg,
+    wpfbMsg,
 )
 if err != nil {
     return err